A sufficient condition for a toric weak Fano 4-fold to be deformed to a Fano manifold: Deformations of smooth toric special weak Fano 4-folds

 \section{Deformations of smooth toric special weak Fano 4-folds}

 If a smooth toric special weak Fano $4$-fold $X$ is isomorphic to a direct product of lower-dimensional varieties, then $X$ is obviously a smooth toric weakened Fano $4$-fold.
 So, in this final section, we deal with the remaining cases.
 Namely, we show that smooth toric special weak Fano $4$-folds $\mathcal{Z}_{i}$ ($1\le i\le 26$) classified in Section \ref{sec4fold} are deformation equivalent to Fano manifolds with a few exceptions using the deformation families constructed in \cite{laface}.
+We use the notation in Batyrev's classification of smooth toric Fano $4$-folds.

 As examples, we show that $\mathcal{Z}_1$ (the case where $I\subset\mathcal{S}_1$) and $\mathcal{Z}_{14}$ (the case where $I\subset\mathcal{S}_2$) are deformation equivalent to Fano manifolds.
 The other cases are almost completely similar.
 However, we cannot apply this technique for the case where